MicrosoftDocs/cpp-docs/docs/cpp/class-templates.md

 ## Nested class templates

-Templates can be defined within classes or class templates, in which case they are referred to as member templates.
+Templates can be defined within classes or class templates, in which case they're referred to as member templates.
 Member templates that are classes are referred to as nested class templates.
 Member templates that are functions are discussed in [Member Function Templates](../cpp/member-function-templates.md).

 Nested class templates are declared as class templates inside the scope of the outer class.
 They can be defined inside or outside of the enclosing class.